Spin glass phase at zero temperature in the Edwards-Anderson model: Introduction

-To fix ideas, the reader can think of $G$ as the cube $\{0,1,\ldots,L\}^d$ in $\Z^d$, with the usual nearest-neighbor edges.
-In the absence of a boundary condition, we have the EA Hamiltonian with free boundary condition on this cube.
-The usual boundary $B$ in this setting is the set of vertices that forms the boundary of the cube (i.e., at least one coordinate is $0$ or $L$).
-Alternatively, one can identify vertices belonging to opposite faces; the free boundary model in this case is what's called the EA model on the cube with periodic boundary conditions.
+In the absence of a boundary condition, this is the finite-volume EA model with free boundary condition.
+The usual boundary $B_L$ is the set of vertices with at least one coordinate equal to $0$ or $L$.
+Another standard choice is periodic boundary condition, obtained by identifying vertices on opposite faces of the box.

 The EA model at inverse temperature $\beta$ assigns a probability measure with mass proportional to $e^{-\beta H(\sigma)}$ at each $\sigma$.
 The $\beta =\infty$ (zero temperature) model is just the probability measure that puts all its mass on the ground state (or the uniform distribution on the pair of ground states in the free boundary case).
 In this paper, we will only consider the zero temperature model.
 Also, throughout, {\it we will take the disorder distribution $\mu$ to be the standard Gaussian distribution,} although various parts of the proofs should work for quite general distributions.